 Shigella is a bacterial gut infection.
 It spreads easily during sex, it's rising sharply in this community, and it's becoming resistant to the antibiotics that used to clear it quickly.

 It's not technically classified as an STI.
-That distinction doesn't matter much here.
-It moves through sexual networks, it disproportionately hits gay and bisexual men, and the guys who don't know about it are the ones who end up treating it wrong.
+That distinction doesn't matter much here — it moves through sexual networks, it disproportionately hits gay and bisexual men, and the resistance picture means treating it wrong doesn't just delay your recovery, it makes the problem worse for everyone.

 🔩 How It Spreads

 Shigella is fecal-oral.
-A tiny amount of stool, invisible to the naked eye, is enough to infect someone.
-The infectious dose is as low as 10-100 bacteria.
-That's what makes it unusually easy to pick up during sexual contact.
+A tiny amount of stool, invisible to the naked eye, is enough — the infectious dose can be as low as 10–100 bacteria.
+That's what makes it unusually easy to pick up during sex.

 The routes: